mfuerstenau/gradle-buildconfig-plugin/README.md

-# Gradle BuildConfig plugin for Java projects
+# Gradle BuildConfig plugin for Java/Groovy projects
 Provides one or multiple classes (per source set) generated and compiled by the build script (`build.gradle`) containing constants (`static final`) with info from the build, like version (`BuildConfig.VERSION`) or name